OxHainan/cloak-compiler/README.md

 zkay export [-o "<output_filename>"] "<compilation_output>"
 ```

-This creates an archive containing the zkay code, the NIZK prover and verifier keys, and manifest file.
+This creates an archive containing the cloak code, the NIZK prover and verifier keys, and manifest file.
 The recommended file extension for the archive is `*.zkp`.
 This archive can be distributed to users of the contract.

 ### Importing a Contract Package